 There are two basic methods for correcting a Polly Beak deformity.
 If the deformity is due to excess cartilage, steroid injections may help reduce swelling in the early stages of the condition.
 Other causes for the deformity will have to be corrected with second revision surgery.
 This may involve taking down more of the cartilage, bone, or scar tissue.
 It may also require a cartilage graft to shore up either the bridge or the tip of the nose.
 Grafts are generally taken from behind the ear so as not to be noticeable.

 This procedure, like an original rhinoplasty, must be done under general anesthesia.
 Patients should expect many of the same side effects and recovery times as with their first procedure.
 The most common side effects will be bruising and swelling.
 These can be reduced with the use of ice, cold compresses, and the herb Arnica montana.

-Most of the bruising and swelling should subside within two weeks of the surgery, but the final shape of the nose may not become apparent until two to three months after the revision rhinoplasty.
-Patients should be able to resume normal activities, such as driving and going to work or school, within a week after surgery.
+Most of the bruising and swelling should subside within two weeks of the surgery, but the nose’s final shape may not become apparent until two to three months after the revision rhinoplasty.
+Patients should resume normal activities, such as driving and going to work or school, within a week after surgery.

-The key to any revision cosmetic surgery, including correction for a Polly Beak, is working closely with the cosmetic surgeon so that they understand the patient’s desired outcome and can determine how best to achieve it.
+The key to any revision cosmetic surgery, including correction for a Polly Beak, is working closely with the cosmetic surgeon to understand the patient’s desired outcome and determine how best to achieve it.
 Patients may be nervous about undergoing a second cosmetic procedure after being disappointed in the first one.
-However, in the hands of a surgeon trained specifically in revision rhinoplasty, patients can finally have the nose they originally wanted.
+However, in a surgeon’s hands trained specifically in revision rhinoplasty, patients can finally have the nose they originally wanted.